ambernmorris/team_project/README.md

 # team_project
-# Project is through UC Berkeley MPH program, class 251: R for Public Health.
+# This repository and project is through the UC Berkeley MPH program, class 251: R for Public Health.

 # The data source is from the California Smokers Cohort (CSC) 2011 through UC San Diego - https://library.ucsd.edu/dc/object/bb6282371f.
 # These data are from a survey designed to investigate factors associated with tobacco quitting behaviors, sponsored/funded by CDPH.